codatio/codat-docs/docs/using-the-api/supplemental-data/overview.md

 ---
 title: "Supplemental data"
 sidebar_label: "Overview"
-description: "Customize data types with additional fields not present in Codat's out-of-the box data models"
+description: "Customize data types with additional properties not included in Codat's out-of-the box data models"
 ---

 ## What is supplemental data?

-Supplemental data is additional data you can include in Codat's standard data types.
-Integrations may contain fields not supported by our out-of-the-box data model, so you can use supplemental data to fetch, create, or update these fields alongside our standard ones.
+Codat's supported data types include numerous standardized properties.
+At the same time, some data sources (e.g. Xero) may contain properties not common across other sources, and therefore not covered by our out-of-the-box data model.
+You can use supplemental data to extend our data type models to fetch, create, or update such properties alongside our standard ones.

-For example, to pull our `suppliers` data type from Xero, we use Xero's [Contacts](https://developer.xero.com/documentation/api/accounting/contacts) endpoint.
-While we already include many of the properties of that endpoint in our standard data model, some properties, like supplier bank account details (`BankAccountDetails`), are not included.

-By configuring supplemental data for this property, you will be able to fetch `BankAccountDetails` every time you pull our standard `suppliers` data from Xero.
+Consider our Xero integration as an example.
+Codat's `suppliers` data type uses Xero's [Contact](https://developer.xero.com/documentation/api/accounting/contacts) schema.
+Some of its properties (like `TaxNumber`) are mapped by us by default, whereas others (like `BankAccountDetails`) are not.
+If you configure supplemental data for this Xero property, `suppliers` data from Xero could additionally include `BankAccountDetails`.

+## Common uses of supplemental data

+Integration-specific properties not included in our standard data models may still provide you with additional benefits, enriching the data relevant for your use case.
+For example, you can enhance our `invoices` data type with an invoice `URL`, a Xero-specific field that directs the user to a source document for an invoice hosted outside of Xero.
+For QBO, the `invoices` data type can be supplemented with `SalesTermRef`, providing you with sales terms associated with an invoice.

+We have compiled a number of properties commonly used by our customers to enrich our standard data types.
+You can [review these in detail](/using-the-api/supplemental-data/usecases) to see how you can use supplemental data to your advantage.

-## Where is supplemental data available?
+## Support for supplemental data

-We are rapidly expanding coverage across integrations and datatypes according to client demand.
+We are rapidly expanding coverage across integrations and data types according to client demand.
 You can help us prioritize by leaving feedback on our [public roadmap](https://portal.productboard.com/codat/7-public-product-roadmap/tabs/46-accounting-api/submit-idea).

 We currently cover the following integrations and data types: